Stocks Hit By Irans Israel Strike, Hopes For Containment Stem Losses - UrduPoint

 Stocks Hit By Iran's Israel Strike, Hopes For Containment Stem Losses

-Hong Kong, (APP - UrduPoint / Pakistan Point News - 15th Apr, 2024) Equities tumbled Monday in Asia after Iran ramped up middle East tensions by launching a barrage of missiles and drones at Israel over the weekend, fuelling fears of a wider conflict in the volatile region.
+Hong Kong, (APP - UrduPoint / Pakistan Point News - 15th Apr, 2024) Equities retreated Monday after Iran ramped up middle East tensions by launching a barrage of missiles and drones at Israel over the weekend, fuelling fears of a wider conflict in the volatile region.

 However, while Israel called the attack -- which Tehran said was in response to a strike on its Syrian embassy -- an escalation of hostilities, analysts said there was hope among traders that the crisis could be contained.